gruntwork-io/terragrunt/README.md

 One common usage of extra_arguments is to include tfvars files. instead of using arguments, it is simpler to use either `required_var_files` or `optional_var_files`.
 Both options require only to provide the list of file to include.
 The only difference is that `required_var_files` will add the extra argument `-var-file=<your file>` for each file specified and if they don't exist, terraform will complain.
 Using
-`optional_var_files` instead, terragrunt will only the `-var-file=<your file>` for existing files.
+`optional_var_files` instead, terragrunt will only add the `-var-file=<your file>` for existing files.
 This allows many conditional configurations based on environment variables as you can see in the following example:

 ```
 /my/tf